Wedding Violinist & Pianist in Fairfield County, Connecticut

 Can you learn a custom song for our CT ceremony or first dance?

 Almost always, yes.
-Custom arrangements are especially popular with Connecticut couples — pop, R&B, indie, and classical songs reimagined for solo violin or piano.
+Custom arrangements are especially popular with Connecticut couples: pop, R&B, indie, and classical songs reimagined for solo violin or piano.
 Every booking includes up to 3 song requests from the existing repertoire; custom arrangements outside the repertoire are an add-on (+$200 per song).
 An instrumental-only version of a repertoire song is +$125, or both for +$300.
 Send the song reference as early as possible so there's time to prepare a proper arrangement.

 Do you bring your own sound system / PA?

 Yes.
 For ceremonies in CT's stone-and-wood spaces, acoustic violin often carries the room without amplification.
 For larger venues, outdoor lawns, and shoreline ceremonies, a low-profile, high-fidelity PA is included along with wireless lavalier mics for officiants and vows when needed.
-Most CT venues have an in-house piano (typically upright, occasionally a baby grand) — cocktail-hour piano sets often happen on the venue's instrument with a same-day tuning.
+Most CT venues have an in-house piano (typically upright, occasionally a baby grand), so cocktail-hour piano sets often happen on the venue's instrument with a same-day tuning.

-What CT venues has Julie performed at?
+What Connecticut venues has Julie performed at?

 Ready to inquire about a CT date?